Obedience school: Other forms of dog training

 Obedience schools are dedicated specifically to obedience training.
 There are other institutions, like major pet stores Petco and PetSmart that offer specific classes dedicated to obedience training.
 Dog daycares and animal shelters also provide dog training classes for less money than obedience schools.
 Places may offer classes that vary in different skill level.
 The American Kennel Club offers a couple different training options for their members.
 These training options include puppy class, basic class, Canine Good Citizen program, and other training classes for companion events.

 What to expect

-Training classes are meant to teach the pet basic obedience.
-Beginner classes can include basic commands such as; sit, stay, lay down, and roll over.
-They will learn not to pull on a leash, not to jump or chew on furniture.
-They will also gain social skills when meeting new people.
-Social skills will make the dog more friendly with other dogs as well as humans.
-This will allow the dog to go more places with the owner.
-You should also understand when your dog is ready for obedience school.
-According to the American Kennel Club "classes are divided up between puppy classes, for dogs under five months of age, and adult or advanced classes, for dogs five months and older."
-This means you have to make sure you understand what level your dog is at so they have the best outcome.
+Training classes at obedience schools focus on teaching basic obedience skills.
+Beginner classes typically cover commands such as sit, stay, lie down, and roll over, as well as leash manners and the prevention of unwanted behaviors, including jumping or chewing furniture.
+Training also emphasizes socialization, helping dogs interact appropriately with people and other animals.
+According to the American Kennel Club, classes are generally divided into puppy classes for dogs under five months of age and adult or advanced classes for older dogs.